Lapin0t/grothendieck-cern/README.md

 because they can't see the middle ground.

-I think there's an inherent flaw in the mathematical way of thinking and I have the impression that it's also reflected in this Manichean vision of human nature.
+I think there's an inherent flaw in the mathematical way of thinking and I have the impression that it's also reflected in this Manichaean vision of human nature.
 On the one hand, there's the good, and on the other, the bad, and in the best case scenario, we see both living side by side.
 I have the impression that what we call bad is just a natural reaction to a certain number of